 The straight perm, a.k.a.
-Japanese hair straightening, thermal reconditioning or “rebonding,” is a technique that’s been around for years.
+Japanese hair straightening, thermal reconditioning, or “rebonding,” is a technique that’s been around for years.
 It gained ground in the U.S. during the late 1990s to early Noughts, when the minimalist/long, poker-straight look became all the rage.
-It was touted as the go-to treatment if you had wavy, curly or frizzy/all-around unmanageable hair and wanted a bone-straight look.
+It was touted as the go-to treatment if you had wavy, curly, or frizzy/all-around unmanageable hair and wanted a bone-straight look.
 Keep reading to learn how a straight perm works:

 The Straight Perm: How it Works

 As the name suggests, the technique involves permanently straightening your existing strands via a cocktail of chemicals applied onto the hair, and then following up with heat, typically using a flat iron.
-This process allows hair to rebond from their previous bond structure (visualize a spiral staircase) into a straighter structure.
+This process allows hair to rebond from its previous bond structure (visualize a spiral staircase) into a straighter structure.
 That said, the straight perm is, in essence, damaging to the hair strand.
-Clients are advised not color their hair or do any other chemical processing while their hair is thermally rebonded.
-They also need to be diligent with conditioning afterwards.
+Clients are advised not to color their hair or do any other chemical processing while their hair is thermally rebonded.
+They also need to be diligent with conditioning afterward.

 Thermally reconditioned or “straight permed” hair has a stick-straight, yet natural-looking finish.
 So if you’re ready to commit to a straight-hair look 24/7 for the next three months or so (or less, if your regrowth is completely curly), then this can absolutely be a good option.
 Otherwise, it’s best to stick to less-permanent straightening treatments, like a Brazilian blowout.
 It’s more for smoothening and frizz-proofing the hair.
 The results will last less than 12 weeks depending on your texture and lifestyle.